vbrusca/JsonPL/README.md

 3. JsonPL inherently supports late binding and easy transmission of programs as text.

 ## JsonPL Objects
 In this section we'll take a look at all of the different JSON objects supported by JsonPL.
-Links to JsonPL object definitions.
+Links to JsonPL object definitions are as follows.

 [Class Object](#class-object)